AtomicBillyGruff/Red-Team-Kibana-Incident-Response/README.md

 	# Dirb scan to find hidden folders within the hidden folder
 	> dirb http://192.168.1.105/company_folders/secret_folder
 	> dirb http://192.168.1.105/webdav

-	Nothing found running dirb again but worth it to try.

 ##### Supported filetypes in php in the local shared webdav folder
 ![Network Diagram Image](images/davfolder.png)

-Here you can see the webdav can be accessed by ways: over http using burp or by searching in your local filesystem by making a call to dav://192.168.1.105/webdav and using ryans credentials.

 Since the folder allows drag and drop uploads of any file type including php, we are able to quickly upload a staged reverse shell.